t h i n

 76cm x 76cm, C Type photograph, 2001

-There is a compelling allure that envelops one when staring into the sun.
+I discovered that there is a compelling allure that envelops one when staring into the sun.
 Something that I can only explain as a combination of terror and magnificence.
 I knew that staring into the sun was potentially damaging my eyes - but I just could not stop looking.
 Like Odysseus’ need to hear the Sirens’ song, whatever the personal cost the need was too compelling to resist.
 The experience of watching the sun so dazzled my senses that I became overwhelmed to the point of rapture – it was brilliant and mesmerizing, I could feel it radiating outward expanding in my head, as it also sensuously caressed my skin with its touch.
 Like no other subject I have photographed the sun bewitched me, and however I have tried to coolly and clinically rationalize this project, I cannot escape the haunting of that bewitching.

 76cm x 76cm, C Type photograph, 2003